 Hospitality

-After visitors enter the upper gate (below the final vineyard planted hill that leads to the winery), park in one of the gravel parking spaces and use the phone inside the nearby red phone booth to call up to the winery and you will be then met by your host driving a shuttle golf cart – and then driven up to the winery.
+After visitors enter the upper gate (below the final vineyard planted hill that leads to the winery), park in one of the gravel parking spaces and use the phone inside the nearby red phone booth to call up to the winery and you will be met by your host driving a shuttle golf cart and then driven up to the winery.
 Once your tour and tasting is completed, your host will return you to your car via the golf cart.
-Ride sharing vehicles are allowed to pickup passengers in the small parking lot next to the winery (above the lower parking lot).
+Ride sharing vehicles are allowed to pick up passengers in the small parking lot next to the winery (above the lower parking lot).

 The parking on the upper lot next to the winery is very limited.
-Tours are by appointment only – held twice daily, once in the morning and once in the afternoon.
+Tours are by appointment only and are held twice daily, once in the morning and once in the afternoon.
+Tours involve walking around the property; it is hillside so there is not much flat space on site.

 Tours proceed through the formal gardens (which sit on top of the barrel room).
 The brown building here used to house Su Hua’s office but now functions as their wine lab.
 If you are shown the wine caves – the highlight here is their Library Wine Collection.
-Tours proceed through their very cold cellars – large doors partition this cellar so each block of the cellar can be kept at a different temperature.
+Tours proceed through their very cold cellar; large doors partition this cellar so each block of the cellar can be kept at a different temperature.
 Your tour ends in one of two rooms (with views of the nearby hillsides and vineyards) for the actual sit down tasting.
 Or weather permitting, tastings are hosted in a patio area with several seating spaces taking full advantage of the nearby vistas.

 Sit down tastings such as this one provide good opportunities to meet fellow wine enthusiasts because everyone in the tour is seated at the same table.
 We have taken several tours here; the hosts are always very personable and knowledgeable about not only Newton Vineyards but Napa Valley.
+A visit here is highly recommended, both for the wine, the gardens, the views – in short, the pedigree of this special property.

 Select Wines